SSKG2602/chronorag/howtorunme.md

 - Accept the Hugging Face license for Phi-3 Mini and export `HF_TOKEN`.
 - Install `bitsandbytes` (`pip install bitsandbytes`) when using GPU-based 4-bit loading.
 - Persist `models_bin` to `/kaggle/working` or Google Drive if you need reuse across sessions.
+- CLI/API responses now return minified JSON objects with `range` + 2 `bullets`
+  when the LLM succeeds.
+Parse the JSON payload directly or inspect `controller_stats` to detect fallback digests.

 ## 3. macOS Workflow